zhouyan/vSMC/example/README.md

 # Examples of the vSMC library

-This repository contains examples of the [vSMC][vSMC] library.
+This directory contains examples of the [vSMC][vSMC] library.
 See the `README.md` files in each subdirectory for a description of the examples and references.